jacobcody/MEEN432Sp2025_jacobcody/Project 4/Final/ReadME.md

 Howdy Nathan!

-Attached are our final scripts for Project 4 files Proj4_track.m, Proj4_output, Proj4_init.m, and raceStat.m as well as our simulink Proj4_sim.slx.
+Attached are our scripts Project 4 files Proj4_track.m, Proj4_output, Proj4_init.m, and raceStat.m as well as our simulink Proj4_sim.slx.
+Begin with downloading all the files and running the Proj4_output file to get results.
-After week 2 we were able to initially get the EV to run the required 5 laps, hitting 19 at one point, but now while implementing the battery the model has not been able to run and we are still investigating the cause of the error.

 This Simulink model provided attempts to implement the Electric Motor Drive (EMD) subsystem for an EV simulation.
 Inputs are the Accelerator Pedal Position or APP, motor speed, and battery SOC.
 For the outputs we have motor torque, battery voltage, battery current, and update SOC.
 Here we have motor torque that is determined based on the APP and RPM.
-Motor efficiency is mapped separately to adjust electrical power calculations.
-Battery voltage is found by lookop based on SOC.
+Motor efficiency is mapped separately to adjust electrical power calculations and battery voltage is found through a lookup table based on SOC.
 SOC updating is handled by an external modular system design.

-Make sure to initialize from the Proj4_init.m file.
+The car follows all of the required as outlined by Project 4 such as 100% fricton braking if the car is under 5 mph, a SOC between 10%-95%, and a friction braking percentage that drops linearly to 5% at 25 mph.
+For future work, we would continue to iterate through the PID controls for the 2 controllers in the Racer model.
+We would also review the electric motor drive subsystem.